cacttus/BR2/project/design.md

 ## Overview

-BR2 ('Mine-Maker') started off as a small game design that was dependent on Minecraft-like world-building, incorporating a fusion of many kinds of games.
+BR2 ('Mine-Maker') started off as a small game that used Minecraft-like world-building.
+It incorporates a fusion of many kinds of games.
 The graphics engine grew out of this development.
-Of course, the game itself has somewhat been put on hiatus, for the purpose of getting this engine to a working, and stable state.
-Yet, all systems that are added are added with the purpose of completing the game.
-Meaning, that most generic game systems (such as the ability to create multiple game projects) are going to be left for later development.
+Of course, since the game itself has somewhat been put on hiatus, for the purpose of getting this engine to a working, and stable state, all systems that are added are added with the purpose of completing the game.
+Meaning, that any unnecessary game systems are going to be left for later development.

 Globally, the game is contained in an application Package.
-The Package is a packed application of which all necessary data is appended to the end of the executable.
+The Package is an application of which all game data is appended to the end of the executable.
 Packages are equivalent to project files.
 Each package represents a different game, so there is one package per game.
 Package configuration data are stored in Package.xml in the *game root folder*.
+The *game root folder* is the folder in which the application is currently executing.
+During development, we keep all of the  game's data in this folder, '/data/'.
+These directories can be changed by changing the Package.xml.
+Additionally, any engine-specific configurations can be changed by updating engine.xml in the root folder.

 BR2's systems are controlled by a set of managers.
 Each manager controls a set of objects.
 The engine is separated into a set of windows.
 Each window contains its own OpenGL context, and a Rendering Pipeline.

+#### Scenes
 The game world is separated into Scenes.
 Each scene is a 'scenegraph', and is a directed acyclic graph.
 Rendering is performed by running a PVS, Frustum pruning, and collection routine after the physics system has settled all the physical objects in the scene.
 For the purpose of the game design, we are using an infinite-world type of system.
 Sort of like Minecraft.
 The world is separated into a massive grid of cube-blocks.
 Unlike Minecraft (AFAIK) our grid is infinite across all 3 axes.
 This means, there is no limit to how deep you can mine in the game.